aptech/docs/docs/CR-plotSetXTicLabel.rst

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

-    :param fmt: the desired formatting for the X-axis tic labels.
+    :param fmt: the desired formatting for the X-axis tick labels.

         - Time series graphs use the same formatting type as function :func:`dttostr`.
-        - Other graph types use a sprintf style formatting string.
+        - Other graph types use a :func:`sprintf` style formatting string.
 See Remarks below for more details.

     :type fmt: string

-    :param angle: Optional argument, the angle in degrees at which to display the X-axis tic labels.
+    :param angle: Optional argument, the angle in degrees at which to display the X-axis tick labels.
     :type angle: scalar

 Examples